Our goal is to help you become a

 - Andrew Yeo, Professor of Political Science, Catholic University

-- Angella Ahn of the Ahn Trio and Professor of Music at Montana State University
+- Angella Ahn, Violinist, Ahn Trio and Professor of Music, Montana State University

-- Angella Ahn of the Ahn Trio and Professor of Music at Montana State University
+- Angella Ahn, Violinist, Ahn Trio and Professor of Music, Montana State University

 Saturday November 2, 2019